-- House Of Suns goes even further, with the galaxy completely colonized over millions of years by a human diaspora, evolved and adapted in countless ways including squid/whale-looking aquatic forms, collossal vaccuum-dwellers, and sentient weather patterns.
+- House of Suns goes even further, with the galaxy completely colonized over millions of years by a human diaspora, evolved and adapted in countless ways including squid/whale-looking aquatic forms, colossal vacuum-dwellers, and sentient weather patterns.
 The central characters are still reasonably recognizable as human only because they've spent so much of the intervening time flitting around at relativistic speeds, and thus have had a much shorter subjective experience of the intervening eons.

 - The Ousters in the Hyperion Cantos were originally a small group of humans who decided to modify their own bodies to suit foreign environments instead of the other way around.
 Fast forward several thousand years, and some people don't even consider them human anymore.

 - The Star Wars Expanded Universe has a great many "near-humans", descendants of far-flung colonies sent out in the days before hyperspace travel was possible.
 Many of them physically look like baseline humans with only cultural differences, but there are some, like Chiss and Zeltrons, who have striking external differences as well.
 Most bizarre are the Zelosians, who look perfectly human but have chlorophyll sap for blood and skin that undergoes photosynthesis - like plants!